 Dog trainers all too often hear this phrase, “but my dog looks sad.”
-This is a misinterpretation of the dog’s body language which leads to misplaced empathy
+This is a misinterpretation of the dog’s body language

 Dog trainers all too often hear this phrase, “but my dog looks sad.”
-This is a misinterpretation of the dog’s body language which leads to misplaced empathy.
-The reason people think their dog is unhappy is that humans and dogs are different species and thus interpret actions in different ways.
-Humans can easily reason with other humans but the same is not true with dogs.
-Humans can visually see what dogs see but the perception between the two species, most often, is not the same.
-People misinterpret a well-balanced personality by thinking a hyper dog is a happy dog.
-Usually, a hyper dog has a lack of structure and leadership in the home, which owners (knowingly or unknowingly) encourage.
-However, a high energy dog can be taught how to control its impulses and follow commands depending on how dedicated its owner is in managing that dog’s behavior.
+This misinterprets the dog’s body language, which leads to misplaced empathy.
+The reason people think their dog is unhappy is because humans and dogs are different species and thus interpret actions in different ways.
+Humans can easily reason with other humans, but the same is not valid with dogs.
+Humans can visually see what dogs see, but the perception between the two species is often not the same.
+People misinterpret a well-balanced personality by thinking a hyper dog is happy.
+Usually, a hyper dog lacks structure and leadership in the home, which owners (knowingly or unknowingly) encourage.
+However, a high-energy dog can be taught how to control its impulses and follow commands depending on its owner’s dedication to managing that dog’s behavior.

 Dogs are problem solvers and opportunists.
-If dogs are left to their own devices misbehaviors will develop and escalate unless humans step in to be their leaders.
+If dogs are left to their own devices, misbehaviors will develop and escalate unless humans step in to be their leaders.
 Just having a dog around is not in the dog’s best interest.
 You must be willing to be a part of your dog’s life by providing social interactions, obedience training, and mental stimulation along with the basic needs of life.